UoB-HPC/GW4-Isambard/docs/RequestAccount.md

 # Register institutional ID

-(If you have already registered your instituional ID to your SAFE account, you can skip this step.)
+(If you have already registered your institutional ID to your SAFE account, you can skip this step.)

 Once logged in with your SAFE account, click `Register institutional ID` underneath `Your details`:

 ![](https://raw.githubusercontent.com/UoB-HPC/GW4-Isambard/master/docs/images/safe-register-id.png)

-After entering your instituional login details (if necsssary), you should see a message stating `Identity registered`.
+After entering your institutional login details (if necessary), you should see a message stating `Identity registered`.

 Now logout of your SAFE account: